-- 1. Refer to Glossary for definition. - 2.
-Noting that APRA may apply higher CET1 requirements for an individual ADI. - 3.
-If an ADI's CET1 ratio falls below the Total CET1 Requirement (at least 8%), they face restrictions on the distribution of earnings, such as dividends, distribution payments on AT1 capital instruments and discretionary staff bonuses. - 4.
+- Refer to Glossary for definition. - Noting that APRA may apply higher CET1 requirements for an individual ADI.

+If an ADI's CET1 ratio falls below the Total CET1 Requirement (at least 8%), they face restrictions on the distribution of earnings, such as dividends, distribution payments on AT1 capital instruments and discretionary staff bonuses.

 APRA Information paper, An unquestionably strong framework for bank capital, November 2021.

-CET1 capital ratio movement for First Half 2022 (%, basis points)
+CET1 capital ratio movement for First Half 2022 (basis points)

-Westpac's Level 2 CET1 capital ratio was 11.33% at 31 March 2022, 99bps lower than 30 September 2021.
+Westpac's Level 2 Common Equity Tier 1 (CET1) capital ratio was 11.33% at 31 March 2022, 99bps lower than 30 September 2021.
 Key movements in the CET1 capital ratio over the half were:

-- First Half 2022 cash earnings (67bps increase); - Payment of the 2021 final dividend (48bps decrease).
-Shares for the 2021 final dividend DRP were purchased on market so had no impact on capital ratios; - A \$3.5 billion off-market share buy-back in February 2022 (76bps decrease); - An increase in RWA (70bps decrease) mostly from higher interest rate risk in the banking book (IRRBB) from increased market volatility (44bps decrease), an increase in lending (16bps decrease) and higher operational risk following the adoption of the standardised measurement approach in January 2022 (5bps decrease); - Capital deductions and other capital movements (14bps increase) from lower deferred tax assets (14bps increase), movements in fair value on economic hedges recognised in net profit (4bps increase) and remeasurement of the defined benefit superannuation obligation (1bp increase).
-These were partly offset by revaluation of debt securities in other comprehensive income (5bps decrease); - Foreign currency impacts from the appreciation of the A\$ against the US\$ and NZ\$ (1bp increase)1; and - Divestment including Westpac Life-NZ- Limited (7bps) and Westpac's motor vehicle dealer finance and novated leasing business (6bps).
+- First Half 2022 NPAT of \$3,280 million (71bps increase); - Payment of the 2021 final dividend (48bps decrease).
+Shares for the 2021 final dividend DRP were purchased on market so had no impact on capital ratios: - A \$3.5 billion off-market share buy-back in February 2022 (76bps decrease); - An increase in RWA (70bps decrease) mostly from higher interest rate risk in the banking book (IRRBB) from increased market volatility (44bps decrease), an increase in lending (16bps decrease) and higher operational risk following the adoption of the standardised measurement approach in January 2022 (5bps decrease); - Capital deductions and other capital movements (10bps increase) from lower deferred tax assets (14bps decrease), and remeasurement of the defined benefit superannuation obligation (1bp increase).
+These were partly offset by revaluation of debt securities in other comprehensive income (5bps decrease); - Foreign currency impacts from the appreciation of the A\$ against the US\$ and NZ\$ (1bp increase)1; and - Divestment including Westpac Life-NZ- Limited (7bp) and Westpac's motor vehicle dealer finance and novated leasing business (6bps).